-This course introduces the theories of personality (psychoanalytic, learning, behaviorist, cognitive, and humanistic).
+This course provides an introduction to the theories of personality (psychoanalytic, learning, behaviorist, cognitive, and humanistic).
 The focus is on the application of the theories in personality assessment, psychotherapy, and prevention.
 Different research methods related to the theories will be discussed and applied as means of addressing problems in contemporary society.
 Students will integrate the Christian world view pertaining to personality theory.